emseidov/dash/README.md

 <https://github.com/user-attachments/assets/95e5ed55-55e0-4311-a440-adaba63c6b52>

-The parsed table-widget args in the devtools:
+The parsed table-widget args from the video:
 <img width="965" height="703" alt="Screenshot 2025-11-03 at 10 40 30" src="https://github.com/user-attachments/assets/673e5e02-e542-4139-b70f-59a38ad52339" />

 Data args, action connections, and all can be seen in the re-frisk devtools: